caseykneale/PickingALanguage2020/fieldnotes/adventure.md

 ```

 ## Change of strategy - Graph Library
 At this point I decided making a GUI library from OpenGl/SDL was maybe too laborious as a test.
-I'll admit I thought Go was going to be my winner so I put in a week or so of effort off the bat.
-Instead, why not set the task to something even more simple.
+I'll admit I thought Go was going to be my winner after striking out with Rust so early on.
+I put a week or so of effort into Go off the bat.
+After deciding to broaden my search scope I decided to change the target task to something more simplistic.
 Something that tests data structures, control flow, and algorithms?
-How about a basic Graph library (no not a "plotting" library, a [graph library](https://en.wikipedia.org/wiki/Graph_theory))?
+I settled on a basic Graph library (no not a "plotting" library, a [graph library](https://en.wikipedia.org/wiki/Graph_theory))?

-The goals I set out to solve were: generic support for integer indices(ie: int8, int16, int32, etc), sparsely annotated graphs (noncontiguous node labels), optional edges (maybe weights, maybe thunked functions, who knows) and have the ability to write easily write basic traversal algorithms.
+The goalposts I set out to try to solve were: generic support for integer indices(ie: int8, int16, int32, etc), sparsely annotated graphs (noncontiguous node labels), optional edges (maybe weights, maybe thunked functions, who knows) and have the ability to write easily write basic traversal algorithms.
 That's pretty much it.
 In Julia those tasks are all trivial to do first pass.
 Harder to do with performance in mind, but that's not what I'm doing here, just learning and assessing.

 ## Haskell - Graph API
-I said screw it, these systems programming languages are missing the Functional Programming(FP) charm I've grown to adore in multiparadigm languages like Julia.
-Rust was hard - I bet learning Haskell is easier - hah!
+Screw it.
+These systems programming languages are missing the Functional Programming(FP) charm I've grown to adore in multiparadigm languages like Julia.
+Rust was hard - I bet learning Haskell is easier.
 Why not go full FP?

-Haskell was one of the first languages that when I read the through the secondary sources for tutorials made complete sense to me. okay, everything is a function, easy.
-Then I'd go to read the docs and feel like I crashlanded on an alien planet.
+Haskell was one of the first languages that when I read the through the secondary sources for tutorials made complete sense to me.
+Then I'd go to read the docs and feel like I crash-landed on an alien planet.
 There's a chicken and egg problem in that, you will not understand the documentation until your understand the language.
+Start small and work your way up.

-If you can get past that, and learn some of the syntax from the great resources that are freely available(any books by (Stephen Diehl)[http://dev.stephendiehl.com/fun/WYAH.pdf], or (learn you a haskell)[http://learnyouahaskell.com/]) you'll find something beautiful.
+If you can get past that, and learn some of the syntax from the great resources that are freely available you'll find something beautiful.
+I highly reccommend any books by (Stephen Diehl)[http://dev.stephendiehl.com/fun/WYAH.pdf], or (learn you a haskell)[http://learnyouahaskell.com/] for learning materials.
 I mean, the language is everything you'd want in a hobby, it makes you think, then it let's you hack, VSCode autocompletes the boilerplate in a way that only a very well thought out language could.
 Was a real treat.

 I wrote my first Monad intentionally in Haskell writing a Depth First Search,
 ```haskell